 Just like most other cancers, cervical cancer can also metastasize, i.e. the cancer cells can spread to the areas surrounding the cervix and gradually to further areas of the body, giving rise to secondary cancer.
 Surprisingly, in the majority of the cases, the cancer is caused by HPV or human papillomavirus, which is a sexually transmitted infection.

-Do you have cervical cancer?
+Do you have Cervical Cancer?

 The best way to know if you have a certain disease or ailment, is by looking at the symptoms.
 Unfortunately, some conditions may not initially show symptoms, and become detectable only when the condition has progressed - the same can be said for cervical cancer.
 Therefore, if you are experiencing any of the related symptoms, it is fairly owing to the fact that the cancer has progressed.
 However, there are several treatment options using different modalities that can help manage the condition, and improve the life of the individual Hence, it is crucial to see a doctor and have yourself evaluated if you are experiencing any of these symptoms lately: